 Adobe does offer a free background removal tool in Photoshop Express (iOS, Android).
 Still, you need an Adobe account just to use the app, and it'll constantly bug you to subscribe to a premium membership if you don't already have one.

 For a hassle-free experience, try the new Erase.bg app.
-It does a much better job than most of the other apps mentioned — even Photoshop Express — with less effort.
+With less effort, it does a much better job than most of the other apps mentioned — even Photoshop Express.
 And it's much easier than using confusing desktop programs or web-only apps like Photoshop, Affinity Photo, GIMP, and Pixlr.

 Erase.bg was developed by Shopsense Retail Technologies and initially created for the company's e-commerce partners.
 However, it was released to the public in February 2022 once the developers realized the tool could help a lot of people cut out products, objects, and subjects from photos.